Hollerina/Hangman/README.md

 # Hangman
-Playable Hangman using tkinter as a python GUI
+A python project which involves learning how to use a python GUI to create Hangman.